Schizophrenia is a chronic, psychiatric disorder that affects a person’s:

 - disorganization, or catatonic behaviors

 Some of these symptoms are always present and occur even during periods of low disorder activity.
-Other symptoms only show up when there’s a relapse, or an increase in activity.
+Other symptoms only show up when there’s a relapse or increased activity.

 Positive symptoms may be a sign that you’re losing touch with reality:

-These negative symptoms interrupt normal behaviors, such as:
+These negative symptoms interrupt normal behaviors.
+Examples include:

 - lack of motivation

 - difficulty concentrating

 Cognitive symptoms affect memory, decision-making, and critical-thinking skills.
 They include:

 - trouble focusing

 - problems with using or recalling information immediately after learning it